 5. Royal blue and pink

-Royal blue is one of the best colors that goes with pink, the result being a warming combination.
+Royal blue is one of the colors that go with pink best, the result being a warming combination.
 Both royal blue and pink have red undertones, so they work in harmony together.

 6. Royal blue and light blue

-For a moody combination, royal blue works well when combined with another shade of blue, but tonally lighter.
-In this example from Dublin-based interior design studio, Kingston Lafferty (opens in new tab), the client worked in a very corporate environment so the brief when working on this home was to really explore her playful love of colour and travel.
+For a moody combination, royal blue works well as a color that goes with light blue, too.
+In this example from Dublin-based interior design studio, Kingston Lafferty, the client worked in a very corporate environment so the brief when working on this home was to really explore her playful love of colour and travel.
 'It was also about creating a deliberate contrast to the spaces she worked in day-to-day.
 The client was really open to all of our suggestions and really trusted us to bring this vibrant space to life,' explains Becky Russell.

 'These lighter tones are balanced with the royal blue of the fireplace and the depth of colour in the rich floor and burgundy tones from the curtains and living room wall art create a well-balanced palette.'

 7. Royal blue and grey

 Use grey and royal blue together in a smart way and make the royal blue stand out against a calming background.
 In this example, from Portland-based interior design firm, Daniel House, a grey wall and rug let this royal blue cabinet steal the show for a unique dining room idea.
 'I used to be such an advocate for warm, richly-colored dining rooms, which look the most seductive at night when dinner's on,' says Peter Spalding of Daniel House.